iArcanic/im-cw1/report/gaming-db-report.md

 ## 4.2 Data storage and deletion

 Although not implemented, personal data should be deleted periodically after a set limit.
 This would be done as procedure, only being run by administrators.
 For example, if the company has over 250 employees then it should be a regulation to deal with personal data with a specific privacy officer.
 Furthermore, data only relating to the functionality of the game company and business activities should be stored.
-In the case that personal data is stored, then affirmative consent should be displayed.

 # 5 Appendices